baluneboy/biomedken/README.txt

+3. add cronjob on jimmy for backfill_ossbtmf_roadmap.py with better default args

 4. verify MANUALLY that copy PDF to ~/yodahb/ path, then auto_insert_handbook SQL yields web page end item, then verify handbook.py does things in right order (copy file first, then auto_insert_handbook)